anubhavynr/srvls/lab1/README.md

 # Lab 1 – Deploying, Exploring, and Exercising the Single-Tenant Monolith
 Our transformation process must begin with our baseline monolithic application.
 We need a reference starting that employs the common monolithic patterns that will represent our starting point for migrating to microservices and multi-tenant SaaS.
 For our solution, we’ve picked a fairly common Java-based technology stack that should be similar to many of the monolithic solutions that have been commonly employed by different organizations.
 While we’ve selected Java here, there’s little about this stack that is unique to Java.
 A .NET monolith, for example, would likely have a footprint very similar to what we have created here.

 The architecture employed for our monolith will rely on a traditional EC2-based model where the web and application tiers of our architecture are hosted on a collection of load-balanced, scalable instances.
-While the these are logically separated within the code, they are deployed collectively as one unit.
+While these are logically separated within the code, they are deployed collectively as one unit.
 Any change to the web experience or the business logic would require a complete redeployment of this code.
 This is a classic monolithic challenge (in some cases the web tier may be separate out to allow separate scale and deployment of these two tiers.
 The data for each customer is stored in a monolithic database that houses all of a customer’s data.
 The conceptual footprint of this environment is shown in the image below:

 <p align="center"><img src="../Images/Lab1/LogicalArchitecture.png" alt="Architecture Overview"/></p>

 You’ll notice here that we’ve shown two copies of this environment.
 The idea here is to convey the idea that every customer of this monolithic system will be deployed with a completely standalone infrastructure.
 This is a common strategy for most single-tenant independent software vendors (ISVs) who essentially treat each customer as have their own unique installation.
 This usually means separate support, potentially different versions for each customer, different management and operations teams, and so on.

 We’ll start the lab with all the moving parts of this monolith provisioned.
 We’ll look briefly at some of the key elements of the deployed environment just to give you a glimpse of the architecture and elements of the underlying application components.
 We’ll then exercise the application just to demonstrate the working application and establish a foundation for the experience we’ll be moving to serverless microservices.

-Once we’ve explored the basics of the monolith, we’ll start with the first phase of our transformation.
-The approach here will be to move our web application from a server rendered HTML to a modern REACT application hosted on S3.
-It’s important to note that you may not always start your transformation with the client application.
-Some organizations will prefer to start from the bottom up, leaving the client application to the final step.
-However, for this lab, it made more sense to move to a modern application first and then shape our services around the interactions that are being driven by the interactions between the client and the server.

-The migrated UI will push our client experience out to and S3 bucket and introduce the Amazon API Gateway to process and route requests to our server-side services (new and old).
-After we’ve moved the application out to the S3, we’ll exercise this new experience briefly to highlight the architectural elements of this new model.

 ## What You’ll Be Building